Camilla-sw/Capstone/DataCollection/README.md

 Convert this JSON to a dataframe.

 Clean the dataframe.

 Get additional information and merge with existing data with ID number for each launch.

 Additional data Cleaning:
-* duplicates
+* manage duplicates
 * subset/filter data needed
-* deal with missing values
+* manage missing values